Norway - Country Commercial Guide

 Revision of the Network and Information Systems (NIS) Directive

 The Directive on security of network and information systems (NIS), applicable since 2016, sets baseline requirements to ensure better protection of critical infrastructures in the European Union.
-The NIS Directive sets basic principles for Member States for common minimum capacity building and strategic cooperation.
+The NIS Directive set basic principles for Member States for common minimum capacity building and strategic cooperation.
 It also directs operators of essential services and digital service providers to ensure that they apply basic common security requirements.
 Obligations for operators of both groups include taking technical and organizational measures for risk management; to prevent and minimize the impact of security incidents; and to notify, without undue delay, incidents having a significant impact on the continuity of the essential services they provide.
-Member States have implemented this directive in different ways, particularly with respect to operators of essential services, which led to a proposed legislative modification of the NIS Directive (the NIS 2 Directive) in December 2020.
-If adopted into law, the NIS 2 Directive would obligate more entities and sectors to strengthen security requirements, address the security of supply chains, streamline reporting obligations, and introduce more stringent supervisor measures and stricter enforcement requirements.
-The proposed expansion of the scope of the NIS 2 Directive, by effectively obliging more entities and sectors to take measures, would strengthen cybersecurity in the European Union in the long term.
-The European Parliament is expected to vote on a draft of the NIS 2 Directive, which had been agreed to by the Council of the European Union, in the second half of 2022.
+Member States have implemented this directive in different ways, particularly with respect to operators of essential services, which led to a proposed legislative modification of the NIS Directive (so-called the NIS 2 Directive) in December 2020.
+NIS 2 Directive obligates more entities and sectors to strengthen security requirements, addresses the security of supply chains, streamlines reporting obligations, and introduces more stringent supervisory measures and stricter enforcement requirements.
+A political agreement was adopted in November 2022 and the directive entered into force in January 2023.
+EU member states have until October 2024 to bring the rules into their national law.
+The Norwegian Parliament has not yet ratified NIS 1 or NIS 2 but is expected to do so.

 Cybersecurity Act